owneraio/finp2p-nodejs-skeleton-adapter/README.md

 The project is built around generated models and handlers from the original OpenAPI document describing the FinP2P ledger operations: `dlt-adapter-api.yaml`.

-The project simulates the operation of a ledger by storing the state of accounts in memory, in the case of real integration, this part of the code should be replaced by interaction with a real ledger or tokenization platform
+The project simulates the operation of a ledger by storing the state of accounts in memory, in the case of real integration, the part of the code in `src/services` should be replaced by interaction with a real ledger or tokenization platform

 ### Install dependencies